 Skeptical about the benefits of chiropractic care?

-Let’s explain how a chiropractic adjustment actually works…with science.
+Let’s answer the question, “How does a chiropractic adjustment work?”…with science.

 Maybe a friend, family member, or neighbor swears by chiropractic care, but you’re skeptical that “cracking your back” can do anything for you.
 Maybe you know firsthand the relief that a chiropractor can provide.

-Maybe you’re just curious: how does a chiropractic adjustment actually work?
+Maybe you’re just curious: how does a chiropractic adjustment work?

 The benefits of regular chiropractic care are as scientific as they are effective.
-In this article, we’ll discuss what a chiropractic adjustment really is and why they’re a necessary addition to your healthcare.
+In this article, we’ll discuss what a chiropractic adjustment really is, how often you need chiropractic adjustments, and why they’re a necessary addition to your healthcare.

 What Is a Chiropractic Adjustment?